OmerKural/max-area-of-island/README.md

 # max-area-of-island
-Find the maximum area of island on a 2d grid using "breadth first traversal" algorithm.
+Find the maximum area of island on a 2d grid using "depth first search" algorithm.

 # Problem Explanation: